-As relationships are so important to us we want them to be good, and healthy, positive and enjoyable.
+As relationships are so important to us, we want them to be good, and healthy, positive and enjoyable.

 But – as we all know – relationships can be challenging and complicated in dynamics.

-This is especially the case at times like the upcoming festive season when we come together with family members we haven’t seen for a while, and when we generally spend much more time together with our relatives than usually throughout the year.
+This is especially the case at times like the upcoming festive season when we come together with family members we haven’t seen for a while, and when we generally spend much more time together with our relatives than usual throughout the year.

 We want to have a good time together and enjoy each other’s company.

 A typical human way of building strong connections and greater understanding with someone else is to mirror the other person.

 Mirroring happens subconsciously most of the time.
 We are usually not aware that we are replicating another person’s nonverbal signals, that we imitate their gestures, speech patterns, attitudes or moods.

 In many circumstances and situations, mirroring serves us well and there is no need to become more aware of our imitating actions and reactions.
 We don’t need to change what makes us feel good.

 Your aunt is coming over for Christmas dinner.
 And she is apparently very happy to see you, she is lovely and kind, and smiling, and curious and asks you a lot of questions.

 You’ll probably mirror her without even thinking about it: You direct your attention to your aunt, and start smiling, too, and you react and respond in a kind and friendly way, and show interest in her.
 The two of you have a lively conversation and feel connected and close to each other.